survivejs/webpack-book/manuscript/building/04_tidying_up.md

 Copying files is another ordinary operation you can handle with webpack. [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) can be handy if you need to bring external data to your build without having webpack pointing at them directly.

 [cpy-cli](https://www.npmjs.com/package/cpy-cli) is a good option if you want to copy outside of webpack in a cross-platform way.
-Plugins should be cross-platforms by definition.
+Plugins should be cross-platform by definition.

 ## Conclusion

-Often, you work with webpack by identifying a problem and then finding a plugin to tackle it.
+Often, you work with webpack by identifying a problem and then discovering a plugin to tackle it.
 It's entirely acceptable to solve these types of issues outside of webpack, but webpack can often handle them as well.

 To recap:

 - You can find many small plugins that work as tasks and push webpack closer to a task runner.
 - These tasks include cleaning the build and deployment.
 The _Deploying Applications_ chapter discusses the latter topic in detail.
 - It can be a good idea to add small comments to the production build to tell what version has been deployed.
 This way you can debug potential issues faster.
-- Secondary tasks like these can be performed outside of webpack.
+- Secondary tasks, like these, can be performed outside of webpack.
 If you are using a multi-page setup as discussed in the _Multiple Pages_ chapter, this becomes a necessity.